Juviro/mythic-commander/clash/next.md

 * flip coin, roll dice
   * chat commands? /coin, /dice 3d6

-* Lobby
-  * Allow selecting non-active decks as well
-  * display link in lobby to create a deck
-  * when going back to gamebrowser, the url changes, making it impossible to use browser forward button to get back to game

 * defeated player / ff
   * remove all cards from all other players' zones